Mild-Solvent/PDF-to-PNG/README.md

 ---

-Then put you PDF to the root and call this:
+Then put your PDF to the root and call this:

 ```bash
 python converter.py <name of your PDF file>